-- a.
-The prospective employee must furnish names of references regarding his or her qualifications and suitability for the job for which he or she has applied. - b.
-References may include current and past supervisors, pastors, co-workers, and individuals who can attest to the candidate's work ethics, character, skills, experiences, responsibilities, and so forth. - c.
-These references are to be submitted directly to the Director of Personnel when the hiring is being done by a Diocesan office. - d.
+a.
+The prospective employee must furnish names of references regarding his or her qualifications and suitability for the job for which he or she has applied.

+b.
+References may include current and past supervisors, pastors, co-workers, and individuals who can attest to the candidate's work ethics, character, skills, experiences, responsibilities, and so forth.

+c.
+These references are to be submitted directly to the Diocesan Director of Human Resources when the hiring is being done by a Diocesan office.

+d.
 At least one of the submitted references must be from a current or past employer.
 The candidate will be asked to sign a release for prior employers to answer questions from the Diocese.
-A candidate refusing this will not be offered employment. - e.
-Where possible, inquiries made of prior employers will be directed to administrative level personnel rather than coworkers only. - f.
-The Director of Personnel may make additional inquiries about the job candidate beyond the names provided by the prospective employee.
+A candidate refusing this will not be offered employment.

+e.
+Where possible, inquiries made of prior employers will be directed to administrative level personnel rather than coworkers only.

+f.
+The Diocesan Director of Human Resources may make additional inquiries about the job candidate beyond the names provided by the prospective employee.
 When possible, this should include interviews with direct supervisors at prior jobs to determine the candidate's eligibility for rehire.

-- g.
-The prospective employee is also to provide a list of all prior jobs and account for all gaps in employment in order to be considered. - h.
-The Director of Personnel will note that references are completed satisfactorily on the new hire checklist for Diocesan office employees. - i.
-Failure to complete references for a prospective employee for a Diocesan office will result in entry of new hire information into the HR system being delayed until proper reference checking is completed satisfactorily. - j.
-In like fashion, prospective teachers and principals at diocesan schools must also comply with the above described process. - k.
+g.
+The prospective employee is also to provide a list of all prior jobs and account for all gaps in employment in order to be considered.

+h.
+The Diocesan Director of Human Resources will note that references are completed satisfactorily on the new hire checklist for Diocesan office employees.

+i.
+Failure to complete references for a prospective employee for a Diocesan office will result in entry of new hire information into the HR system being delayed until proper reference checking is completed satisfactorily.

+j.
+In like fashion, prospective teachers and principals at diocesan schools must also comply with the above-described process.

+k.
 Employees starting work with an entity in the Diocesan HR system shall be notified that if there is a separation of employment from the Diocesan system, only the employee's name, employment dates, position title, and eligibility for rehire status will typically be released.
-The Director of Personnel, though, may provide additional information, at his or her discretion, according to the circumstances. - Eligibility for rehire status is a required field to be answered when the hiring authority is filling out the electronic form and to remove a person from the HR system.
+The Diocesan Director of Human Resources, though, may provide additional information, at his or her discretion, according to the circumstances.

+l.
+Eligibility for rehire status is a required field to be answered when the hiring authority is filling out the electronic form and to remove a person from the HR system.
 A business-related and valid reason must be included when classifying a terminated employee as ineligible for rehire.